-NCI COVID-19 in Cancer Patients Study (NCCAPS): A Longitudinal Natural History Study
+NCI COVID-19 in Cancer Patients, NCCAPS Study

-18 Years and older, Male and Female
+0 Years and older, Male and Female

 This study collects blood samples, medical information, and medical images from patients who are being treated for cancer and have a positive test for SARS CoV-2, the new coronavirus that causes the disease called COVID-19.
 Collecting blood samples, medical information, and medical images may help researchers determine how COVID-19 affects the outcomes of patients undergoing cancer treatment and how having cancer affects COVID-19.